tacoinfra/kiln/README.md

 ### Adding Monitored Nodes

-When you open the Monitor in your browser, you will be taken to the Options Tab.
-Under ‘Monitored Nodes’, enter the IP address and port of the node you would like to monitor and click ‘Add Node’.
+Click *Add Node* from the left panel and enter the address of the node you would like to monitor under *Connect via address*.
+Then click *Add Node*.
 For example, if you would like to add a local node with an RPC interface on the default port of `8732`, you can enter `http://localhost:8732`\*.
-You can add any node URL to which you know the RPC port.
-If you do not know the RPC port of the node, the Monitor will not be able to retrieve information from the node.
+You can add any node URL to which you know the RPC address.
+If you do not know the RPC address of the node or if the node wasn't started with `--rpc-addr`, the monitor will not be able to retrieve information from the node.

 \* If you're running the monitor from Docker on macOS, `localhost` will not point to your *host*'s network.
-Instead you can use `host.docker.internal`.
-For example, `http://host.docker.internal:8732`.
-This is also true on Linux if you run the container without `--network host`, but you can't use `host.docker.internal` in this case.
+Instead you can use `host.docker.internal` instead of `localhost`, e.g. `http://host.docker.internal:8732`. `localhost` will also not work on Linux if you run the container without `--network host`, but you can't use `host.docker.internal` in this case.

-Once you’ve added at least one Monitored or Public Node, the Nodes Tab should appear.
-There you can view information about your Monitored Node(s) alongside the Public Nodes you have also chosen.
+Once you’ve added at least one node or Public Node, the Dashboard will show you statistics.

 ### Adding Public Nodes

-On the Options Tab, you’ll see a section called ‘Public Nodes’, which lists a button for each Public Node you’re able to observe.
-By default, none of these are selected.
-To observe them, toggle on the button for that node.
-It should then appear on the Node Tab.
+Click *Add Node* from the left panel and click one of the tiles under *Connect to a Public Node*.
+Clicking again will disable the Public Node.

-### Email Configuration
+### Email Notifications

-Within the Options Tab of the Monitor you can configure your own SMTP email server to send alerts if a node is on the wrong chain or network, more than five blocks behind, or has gone offline.
-To link your email server to the Monitor, enter the location information (host, port, and protocol), as well as the authentication information (username and password).
-When you have finished filling in the fields, hit ‘Save’ and move on to ‘Notification Recipients’.
-Add the email addresses of whomever you would like to receive the email alerts.

-Once you’ve added a notification recipient, an orange ‘Send Test’ button will appear next to their email address.
-Pressing that button will send a test email to that address, confirming that the SMTP server has been configured correctly.
+Click *Settings* from the left panel and provide the SMTP configuration for your SMTP server in the form under *Email*.
+Add an email address to receive alerts and click *Save Settings*.

+### Telegram Notifications

+Click *Settings* from the left panel then click *Connect Telegram* and follow the instructions in the popup.